 When you're applying for graduate schemes in IT you’ll be up against applicants with similar experience, so your enthusiasm for and interest in an organisation will be a key distinguishing factor.
 However, you can only be genuinely enthusiastic if you know your stuff.

-Some IT companies will directly ask you questions such as 'What do you know about the company?' or 'What distinguishes us from our competitors?' on online application forms and in interviews.
+Some IT companies will directly ask you questions such as ‘What do you know about the company?’ or ‘What distinguishes us from our competitors?’ on online application forms and in interviews.
 These are the easy employers.
 The others will expect you to answer these indirectly even if the application form doesn’t prompt you.

 What to find out about an IT company before you apply or have an interview

 Break down your research into bite-sized chunks.
-The follow points will help you focus your investigations.
+The following points will help you focus your investigations.

 Background information on the employer